 The unauthorised use of a trade mark on goods or services falling in a class other than one for which the mark is registered will not constitute infringement of the registered trade mark, but it may constitute passing-off (see below).

-As to the costs involved, these are shown on our main trade mark order page.
 The costs involved between filing of an application and its acceptance depend on the objections raised by the Trade Marks Registry and can only be estimated beforehand.
 A trade mark registration can be kept in force indefinitely upon payment of renewal fees.
-Under the new Trade Mark legislation, renewal fees are due every ten years from the filing date of the application.
+Under the new trade mark legislation, renewal fees are due every ten years from the filing date of the application.

 Before a trade mark application is filed, it is generally advisable to conduct a search of the Trade Marks Register to check that there are no conflicting marks already registered or pending.